xycxz/xycxz.github.io/_posts/2025-07-31-mysql-docker.md

 ![final_db.png](final_db.png)

 **Note**: You can configure the database to not allow duplicates by adding a column with the name of `id` and the type of `INT` (check the `A I` box as well to generate unique IDs).
-Make sure to also give this column an `index` and select the value of `PRIMARY`.
+Make sure to also give this column an `index` and select the value of `PRIMARY` (you can do this during the table creation process as well).
 Don't forget to empty your table before doing this, otherwise it will throw an error!
 Adding this will give us more control over the database.

 With our database ready, what we need to do now is connect it to our web application that is running on the Apache container.
 For that, I will write the following code:
+##### db_connect.php

 ```php
 <?php